willstepp/writings/hunger/hunger-notes.md

 Outline

-Spring
+SPRING

-*) The boy taken to the bedside of his dying father who whispers to him alone to water the old, dead tree each day.
-From the source, a lake on the mountain to the East.
-His father dies before he agrees to do it.
+*) The boy taken to the bedside of his dying father who whispers to him alone to water the old, dead tree each day:

+      From the source of the river
+      A lake in the mountain
+      Water our tree
+      Until it grows again

+   His father dies before he agrees to do it, "Will you?", "Will he?"
+He runs out and sits underneath the tree and falls asleep.
+His mother finds him and puts a blanket over him.

 *) The funeral feast where all the people mourn the passing of the great shaman, 'His memory shall live in our hearts forever'.
+Mika gets up to tell them all what he said, but hesitates, as it 'was not for them'.
+He ends by enjoying the company of his friends and neighbors, and eating and drinking until he burst.
+He was happy.

-*) The boy plays ball with his friends but sees the tree and is reminded of his father's request.
+*) For the next few days the boy plays ball with his friends, and eats berries, but sees the distant mountains from the field and gets distracted causing his team to lose the game.
+The old men of the village, who used to put all their bets on Mika switch to his friend.
 He sulks alone and his mother asks him what is the matter.
-   He tells her of the request and says he can no longer enjoy the games like he did before.
+He says he can no longer enjoy the games like he did before.
    But I want to play with my friends.
-That is your decision to make.
+Your heart is divided.
+You must obey it or you will suffer.

-*) The next day he takes the bucket and attempt to walk to the mountain but gets lost and turns around and fills the bucket with water from the nearby stream instead.
-He tells his mother he watered it and she says, 'Aren't you happy to have honored your father's memory?'
+*) The next day he takes the bucket and attempt to walk to the mountain but gets lost and tired and turns around and fills the bucket with water from the nearby stream instead.
+He tells his mother he watered it for Father and she says, 'Aren't you happy to have honored your father's memory?'
 But that night his view of the stars so bright in the heavens were obscured by his tears.

 *) There comes a blight on the crops and destroys even some of the stores.
    There is a growing panic because the entire village relies on those stores to make it through the winter.
-There is not enough.
+There is not enough, though usually there are enough crops for two winters.
 The prices of the existing corn rose and rose until only the wealthiest could afford them.
 The boy returns to his mother to give her the bad news.
 She cries.

 *) There is a gathering around the tree the following morning.
 All the able men of the village will report for hunting duties.
 The women must gather and fish.
    'Above all we must be practical.'

-Summer
+SUMMER

-*) His mother tells him to forget his father's request.
-The boy reports and they go into the valley to hunt buffalo and elk with arrows and by other means.
+*) The boy reports and they go into the valley to hunt buffalo and elk with arrows and by other means.
 He makes a kill alongside his best friend Niko (he was always better than him with the bow) and is lifted onto the shoulders of the other boys.
 He is a hero.
 His mother tells him how proud she is.
-But all he could think about was the empty bucket in the corner.
+But all he can think about was the empty bucket in the corner.

 *) The next day Mika does not go to the hunt.
 Instead he takes the bucket and follows the river and hours later reaches the lake on the mountain.
 He returns with tired legs and arms and pours the water at the base of the tree.
 Nothing